Voltstro/voltstro.dev/contact.md

 ### Twitter

 A fairly easy way to contact me, use this way as more of a last resort!
 I don't check my Twitter as much as my emails or my Discord server.
-Except there to be a bit of a delay for a reply.
+Expect there to be a bit of a delay for a reply.

 Twitter: [@Voltstro](https://twitter.com/Voltstro)